The-Pattern-Hunter/principles-of-genetics-interactive/README.md

 *Developed with ❤️ at Kuchinda College, Odisha, India*
 *Part of the Pattern Hunters Educational Series*
-*Making world-class genetics education accessible to all*
+*Making world-class mathematical biology education accessible to all*

 ---